malted/activerecord-tracer/README.md

 number: 1, number: 2, number: 3, number: 4, number: 5, number: 6, number: 7, number: 8, number: 9, number: 10
 ```

-### The breakdown of `Arel::Nodes::NamedFunction`s
+### Where `Arel::Nodes::NamedFunction` breaks down
-As far as I know, Arel does not support defining common table expressions with explicit columns.
+AFAIK, Arel does not support defining common table expressions with explicit columns.
 I thought I could define it as a `NamedFunction` node, like so;

 ```ruby